TIP-Global-Health/eheza-documentation/content/user_docs/nutrition-home-visits-chw.md

 Food Security collects information about the household's primary source of income and their current food availability.

 {{< media image_path="uploads/nutri-home-food-security.png" >}}

-[This video](https://www.youtube.com/watch?v=1EV8xInZ71E) demonstrates how the nutrition module can also help diagnose some alternative causes of malnutritions such as malaria.